Pumpkin is a classic nutritious vegetable with antioxidant properties that will be ready for consumption only after a

-- Dig a small 1-inch hole in pots or garden soil and place 2 to 3 seeds in them to overseed and have a better chance at germination.
+- Dig a small 1-inch hole in pots or garden soil and place 2 to 3 seeds to overseed and have a better chance at germination.

 Note: Sow the Pumpkin seeds with their pointed ends facing down.
 Additionally, keep a 24 inch gap between each seed.

-- Water the soil till it is moist and keep it like that for better germination.
+- Water the soil until moist and keep it like that for better germination.

 Step 3: Germination Phase

 If the soil temperature is ideal, you will witness the germination in about 7-10 days.

 The seed will produce two oval-shaped leaves that are called cotyledons.
 The outer covering of the seed is attached to the newly-sprouted leaves.

-As the plant matures, the cotyledons fall off, and true leaves start to emerge.
+As the plant matures, the cotyledons fall off, and true leaves emerge.

 In about seven days, you will notice the plant’s true leaves that have a rounder shape and lighter color than the cotyledons.

 Step 4: Vine Growth Phase

 A Pumpkin seedling takes about 15 to 20 days before protruding the vines from its stem.

 Depending on the Pumpkin species, the vines can grow to a length varying from 10 to 20 feet.

 During this phase of Pumpkin growth, water the plant thoroughly in the roots but ensure you do not wet the leaves.

 For better growth, water the Pumpkin plant every day during hot weather.

 If you have planted your plant indoors, it might be time to move them to gardens.